 Clearly the laws do not just encourage motorcyclists and passengers to wear helmets on threat of penalty, but they also encourage motorcyclists to purchase and use high-quality certified helmets that meet federal safety standards.
 It is very important to wear certified helmets that meet these standards because they have been subjected to tests that gauge their ability to withstand damage from the kind of severe force and pressure generated during an accident.

-The Atlanta motorcycle accident attorneys at the Katz Law Firm represent persons injured in motorcycle crashes in the metro Atlanta region and across Georgia.
+The Atlanta motorcycle accident attorneys at the Katz Personal Injury Lawyers represent persons injured in motorcycle crashes in the metro Atlanta region and across Georgia.
 If you or a loved one has suffered injuries in a motorcycle accident, talk to an attorney and determine your legal options to a claim for damages.
 You might be eligible for a claim that includes compensation for your medical expenses, lost income, pain and suffering and other types of damages.
 Discuss your case with an attorney at our firm.
 Initial consultations are free.